P4eZ/P4eZ/README.md

 This account is used as a way to showcase cybersecurity specific applications for academic use only.
 The types of applications found here are primarily command line interface (CLI) tools for administrative maintenence or offensive/defensive cybersecurity operations.
-I do not condone, accept, or encourage any illegal use of these tools in any form.
+I do not condone or encourage any illegal use of these tools in any form.
 All users are responsible for their own actions.

 Hello, welcome to my repository!
 I am P4eZ (pronounced for-eh-z), a current cybersecurity student practicing cybersecurity concepts through software development.
 The goal of Project P4eZ is to learn, develop, and teach security in a project-oritentated environment.
 Learning information security by practically applying concepts can